 Truck accident cases often differ from other vehicle cases for several reasons.
-For one thing, trucks are required to fulfil higher standards of manufacture, upkeep and driving than other vehicles, since they are larger and able to do much more damage.
+For one thing, trucks are required to fulfill higher standards of manufacture, upkeep and driving than other vehicles, since they are larger and able to do much more damage.
 In addition, trucks are often owned by parties that employ others to drive them, which means that more people are involved and potentially at fault for accidents.

 Medical malpractice claims can rest on negligence on the part of a doctor or other medical professional, incorrect diagnosis, and irresponsible treatment.
 This is often complicated by the ways that responsibility is divided between an individual medical provider and the hospital or other institution that employs them.
 Your personal injury lawyer can help you determine how to proceed in such a case.